 Do you want to find today’s foreign exchange rates?
 Are you looking for “official” interbank exchange rates, or is it the bank foreign exchange rates today you’re after?
 Do you know what the differences are between the two?
 Put simply, you might just be interested in the best exchange rates today that you can possibly achieve for bank-to-bank transfers.

 This comprehensive guide will provide the current foreign exchange rates (bank transfers) for a variety of currencies focusing on the Pound Sterling, the US dollar, the Euro and the Australian Dollar.
 We also show the current interbank exchange rates, and present the best fx exchange rates offers currently on the market.
 Our research is not specific to find the best pound rates, the best Euro rates, or the best fx dollar rates, but rather covers all commonly-used currencies.

-Best Exchange Rates for Large International Bank Transfers
+Best Foreign Exchange Rates for International Bank Transfers

 If you are looking to make a large international money transfer please view our list of best international money transfer companies by overall rating below.
 This list integrates many other considerations that are supplementary to the best exchange rate for bank to bank transfers.
 For example, these companies offer dedicated dealer support that will help you better time your overseas transfer, and result in potentially achieving optimal the optimal rates.